ABOUT

 “Yeah, go ruin your own planet!”

-A bloody rock flew into frame, which smacked a Colonist in the chest, “Go fuck yourself!” the reporter screamed.
+A bloody rock flew into frame, which smacked a Colonist in the chest, “Go fuck yourself!” the

 The TV cut off.